johncsnyder/SwiftKitten/README.md

 frameworks from autocompletion results (See `exclude_framework_globals` in package settings).

-The framework cache is persistant between sessions.
+The framework cache is persistent between sessions.
 It is saved to Sublime's cache folder on saving a view, and is loaded next time SwiftKitten is loaded.